Kazakuri/commission.tenka.dev/content/artwork/2021-04-02-syukuri1986/index.md

 Please check back later.

 {% request() %}
-朱兎栗ぃむNice to meet you, <TODO>!
+Nice to meet you, Shuu Cream!

 Thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマは甜花ちゃんがスカートをたくし上げて、パンツを見せます！
+The theme is Tenka-chan lifting up her skirt and showing off the panties!

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}